 Another thing to love about this company?
 They participate in 1% For the Planet, which is a global movement that connects businesses, consumers & non-profits committed to addressing the pressing issues facing the planet.

 As a partner to 1% For the Planet, Luna & Rose are taking responsibility and pledged to donate 1% of their annual sales to two charities that will give back to the environment.

-Luna & Rose also supports Take 3 For The Sea, a non-profit that encourages people to take 3 pieces of rubbish with you when you leave the beach or any waterway.
+Luna & Rose also supports Take 3 For The Sea, a non-profit that encourages people to take 3 pieces of rubbish with them when they leave the beach or any waterway.

 If you purchase one of their charity t-shirts, $25 from the sale of each tee goes directly to Take 3 For The Sea.

-As far as their actual jewelry goes, there’s lots to choose from: Necklaces, saint pendants, motherhood pendants, earrings, rings, bracelets, charms and chains all make the cut.
+As far as their actual fair trade jewelry goes, there are lots to choose from: Necklaces, saint pendants, motherhood pendants, earrings, rings, bracelets, charms, and chains all make the cut.